barrettotte/IBMi-Book/docs/additional/misc/fetch.md

-# Fetching Source Members from the IBMi
+# Fetching Source Members from IBM i

 I will preface this section with saying that there is 100% a better way to include your source members in a repository.
-You could make some tooling on the IBMi itself and leverage the IFS in some way (I think).
+You could make some tooling in IBM i itself and leverage the IFS in some way (I think).

 Instead, I decided to use something I was a little more comfortable with at the time.
-I wrote a simple Python utility for pulling source members from the IBMi through FTP.
+I wrote a simple Python utility for pulling source members from IBM i through FTP.
-Its definitely not performant, but I believe its very intuitive for someone new to the IBMi.
+Its definitely not performant, but I believe its very intuitive for someone new to IBM i.

 One limitation to this utility is that it expects everything to be in a single library.